WaltzOT/BetterBCS/README.md

 # BetterBCS

-BetterBCS is a personal project structured around creating another version of BCS rankings, and then ultimately working into creating an algorithm to track and predict headto head matchups week to week.
+BetterBCS is a personal project structured around creating another version of BCS rankings, and then ultimately working into creating an algorithm to track and predict head to head matchups week to week.

 ## File Structure
 ```